Azure/azure-sdk-for-js/documentation/writing_tests.md

 ### Engineering goals

-Though the tests for the Azure SDK for JavaScript and TypeScript must target live resources, we should make sure they only do so when necessary.
-For this purpose, we must keep in mind the following guidelines:
+Though the tests must target live resources, we should make sure they only do so when necessary.
+We must keep in mind the following considerations:

 - Tests should not be flaky.
-Tests should pass regardless of who's executing it, when they are running, and how many times they run.
+Tests should pass regardless of who's executing them, when they are running, and how many times they run.
-- Tests should create the resources they are testing.
+- Tests should create the resources they are testing, either through the code of the tests, or through their configuration files.
 - While writing tests, use your own personal resources for setting up the context in which each test will create their own resources.
+- Avoid calling to timed delays (like `setTimeout`) to assert that a change happened in the live resources.
+- The resources created in the tests should be unique.
+Running the same test in parallel, multiple times, should not break them.

 For example, it is valid to have a static KeyVault while writing KeyVault tests, and then a given test can create a KeyVault Key before validating any of the functionalities of the KeyVault Key.
 Ask your team to see if there's a resource already in place for test development.

-- Any resource that is not created by the tests must be defined in an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview), so that anyone can build a copy of them.
+Any resource that is not created by the tests must be defined in an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview), so that anyone can build a copy of them.
 This ARM template will be used by the CI pipelines during builds.
 We'll examine how to set this up in the [CI and nightly test configuration](#ci-and-nightly-test-configuration) section.
 - Avoid calling to timed delays (like `setTimeout`) to assert that a change happened in the live resources.
 Also avoid locking the main thread until the resource responds.
 You can read more about [_using delays_ in this section](#using-delays).
-- The resources created in the tests should be unique.
-Running the same test in parallel, multiple times, should not break them.

 You can read more recommendations through the following link: [Best Practices for writing tests that target live resources](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/51/Testing-Guidelines).